On the Impact of Voltage Unbalance on Distribution Locational Marginal Prices: Test Cases and Analysis

 a) Bus 3 hosts a three-phase balanced photovoltaic (PV) generator with a nominal capacity of 21 kVA.
 This generator is capable of both injecting and absorbing reactive power up to $\pm$18 kvar.

 b) Bus 4 includes three single-phase rooftop PV panels, each with a nominal capacity of 2.5 kVA, operating at unity power factor \cite{rodriguez2021probabilistic}.

-Four different case scenarios for this network are presented, all simulations are performed over a 1-hour time interval, i.e., corresponding to a single run of the three-phase OPF.
+Four different case scenarios for this network are presented.
+All simulations are performed over a 1-hour time interval, i.e., corresponding to a single run of the three-phase OPF.
 The total generation cost, total losses, and the highest percentage of VUF in a node in the four different scenarios are presented in Table~\ref{table:test_case_results}.
+Four cases are considered: (1) baseline AC-OPF (no VU integration), (2) AC-OPF with hard VU limits, (3.a) and (3.b) AC-OPF with soft VU limits using two different coefficients.
 The shadow prices of these scenarios are illustrated in Figs.~\ref{fig:Shadow_simpleGrid_P} and~\ref{fig:Shadow_simpleGrid_Q}.
 The four cases are as follow:

 \textbf{1.
 Default OPF:} In this scenario, the nodal shadow prices are obtained from a fuel-cost minimization problem.
 In this formulation, fuel-cost minimization is equivalent to social welfare maximization because demand is assumed to be inelastic and consumer utility remains constant.
 This case facilitates the identification of general DLMP trends resulting from network losses, load imbalance, and operational constraints, including voltage limits.